CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Method

+\textbf{Prerequisite-Aware Opportunistic Sampling} To exploit hard-to-reach environment states, the sampling of $\sigma_{target}$ is biased towards SHARPs whose condition functions are already satisfied but whose prerequisite SHARPs have low success rates, indicating that the current state presents a rare opportunity to practise the skill.
+Concretely, a sampling weight $\mathbf{B}_j$ is computed for each SHARP $\sigma_j$ as the inverse product of the success rates of its satisfied prerequisites: $\mathbf{B}_j = \frac{1}{\prod_{k=1}^{|\mathcal{V}|} (\rho_k +\epsilon)^{\mathbf{N}_{jk}}}$ where $\mathbf{N}_{jk} = 1$ if prerequisite $\sigma_k$ is assigned to a currently satisfied condition function of $\sigma_j$.
+SHARPs with a satisfied success condition in $s_t$ are masked for the final sampling distribution, as they would be trivial to complete.

-\textbf{Adaptive Reward Scaling} Due to the hierarchical nature of SHARP skills, simply up-sampling low-performing skills to incentivise learning is insufficient, as it results in equal up-sampling of all prerequisite skills.
-To counter this and provide a more direct learning feedback, we implement adaptive reward scaling \cite{kwon2025adaptiverewarddesignreinforcement}.
-We scale the reward $r_i$ provided by SHARP skill $\sigma_i$ inversely to its success rate:
+\textbf{Adaptive Reward Scaling} Due to the hierarchical nature of SHARPs, simply up-sampling low-performing skills to incentivise learning is insufficient, as it results in equal up-sampling of all SHARPs assigned as their prerequisites.
+To counter this and provide more direct learning feedback, we implement adaptive reward scaling \citep{kwon2025adaptiverewarddesignreinforcement}.
+Rewards $r_i$ provided by each SHARP $\sigma_i$ are scaled inversely to its success rate: $r_i = \min\left( \frac{1}{\rho_i} + \epsilon, 10.0 \right)$.